 This iconic multi-day hike takes you past a towering limestone cliff, to Floe Lake and through gorgeous alpine meadows.
 The panoramic views of the surrounding mountains and glaciers will take your breath away.
 Be sure to reserve your campsites in advance—in the summer, reservations are mandatory.

 How do I get to Rockwall trailhead?
 There are multiple trailheads.
-The closest to Radium Hot Springs is Floe Lake parking lot (72 km east on Highway 93).
+The closest to Radium Hot Springs is Floe Lake parking lot (72 kilometres east on Highway 93).

 Bloggers who have lived the adventure: inafarawayland.com